bartprokop/gpg-keys/yubikey/README.md

 The `Key attributes` above proves we have the expected key types set.

-It is also worth to "personalise" OpenPGP apple, but those values are not really used by GPG:
+It is also worth to "personalise" OpenPGP applet, but those values are not really used by GPG:

 ```
 gpg/card> name